Handling Church Hurt

 I have often likened church hurt to being irritated with a cashier in the grocery store.
 We do not allow our irritation with a rude store clerk to keep us from ever shopping again.
 But for some reason, we will allow church hurt to keep us from worshipping with other believers.
 Now, let me be clear.
 I am not making light of the devastation that can come from hurtful words by a fellow church member or disappointment left by a failed expectation we have of someone.
 But as believers, we must be mindful that the enemy comes to steal, kill, and destroy.
-He is masterful at creating division, growing mountains from molehills, and implanting church hurt into our hearts that we will not allow to heal.
+He is masterful at creating division, growing mountains from molehills, and implanting church hurt into our hearts that we will not allow healing.

 How can we overcome church hurt, if we've experienced it?

 1. Administer the same grace to others that we want for ourselves.
-I have found that we are masterful at explaining ourselves, our motives, the why behind the action, and we are even better at asking God to give us grace, when we've fallen.
+I have found that we are masterful at explaining ourselves, our motives, the why behind the action, and we are even better at asking God to give us grace when we've fallen.
 But we are not as prone to give that same grace to others.
 Yes, maybe she said or did the wrong thing.
-Issuing grace doesn't excuse a behavior.
+Issuing grace doesn't excuse behavior.
 It simply protects the body of believers from division.

 2. Pray without ceasing.
 Be certain that if you've been hurt, you are hearing from God on how to handle the situation.
 We want to use wisdom in how to address the hurt.
 Some issues are simply not worth discussing.
 There are times when a miscommunication caused conflict.
 Other times, the issue is more serious and must be discussed.
 The how and why needs to come from the Lord.

 3. Avoid gossip.
 Gossip fuels the hurt!
-Do not talk about what Sister so-and-so said and how you'll never go back to that church again, because the entire church is full of hypocrites!
+Do not talk about what Sister so-and-so said and how you'll never go back to that church again because the entire church is full of hypocrites!
 Talk to God about the hurt more than you talk to others about it.
 In fact, I once received some wise advice.
-Once you've given this situation to God, stop picking it back up, as if he needs your help.
-Lay this down before Him and don't continue to talk about it.
+Once you've given this situation to God, stop picking it back up, as if He needs your help.
+Lay this down before Him, and don't continue to talk about it.

 4. Resolve to stay active in church.
 Do not allow church hurt to foster a sense of isolation within you.
 We all need each other.
 We need accountability.
 We need encouragement.
-We need others to invest in our lives and we bring great value to others, as well.
+We need others to invest in our lives, and we can bring great value to others, as well.
 Don't allow conflict and hurt to keep you from enjoying the great benefit of staying connected to a local body of believers.